utec-cs2901-2019-2/easy-exam-grupo-uno/GLOSARY.md

 # GLOSSARY
+* Exercise : An activity made to challenge you in some fields .
 * Challenge: Secction where students practice exercise, recently uploaded, and then they can give feedback about them.
 * Database: A place were a lot of exercises are stored
 * Question: An excersice with a correspondent answer